catherinee24/account-abstraction-2024/1-Account-Abstraction.md

 # Account Abstraction Lesson 1: Introduction

-Welcome to the course on Account Abstraction!
+Welcome to the course on Account Abstraction.
 In this lesson, you will learn what account abstraction is and why it's important in blockchain technology.

 ##### Account abstraction also known as (EIP 4337) is a basic idea in blockchain that helps fix some common problems faced by users and developers.
 In this lesson, you'll learn: